I was born and raised in North Jersey and currently attend UNC-Chapel Hill majoring in photojournalism.

 Since arriving in Chapel Hill, I have worked as an intern, staffer, freelancer and photo editor for various organizations including The Minneapolis Star Tribune, The Charlotte Observer, The Daily Tar Heel, UNC General Alumni Association, Raleigh News & Observer, Argyle Report and the UNC Athletic Department.

-I have covered a wide variety of stories and events including the 2016 Charlotte protests, President Obama's visit to UNC's campus, the aftermath of Hurricane Maria in Puerto Rico, the 2017 NCAA men's basketball national championship and an investigative piece exposing corruption in a hotel in Charlotte.
+I have covered a wide variety of stories and events including the 2016 Charlotte protests, the aftermath of Hurricane Maria in Puerto Rico, the 2017 NCAA men's basketball national championship and an investigative piece exposing corruption in a hotel in Charlotte.

 I continue to aspire to tell the stories of those without the means to tell it themselves and hope to bring about positive change through that mission.